Strip Footing Calculator — ft to cu yd, bags, cost

 Formulas

-Volume: V = Length × Width × Depth.
-For a rectangle perimeter, total length = 2 × (L + W).
+Volume: V = total length × width × depth.
+For a closed rectangle the total length = 2 × (L + W); L and U layouts sum their straight legs.
 Volume in yd³ = V(ft³) ÷ 27.
-An 80-lb bag covers ≈ 0.6 ft³ (0.022 yd³); a 60-lb bag covers ≈ 0.45 ft³ (0.017 yd³).
-Concrete density ≈ 150 lb/ft³ (4,050 lb/yd³).
+An 80-lb bag yields ≈ 0.6 ft³ (0.022 yd³); a 60-lb bag ≈ 0.45 ft³ (0.017 yd³), so a yard of concrete is roughly 45 × 80-lb bags.
+Concrete weighs ≈ 150 lb/ft³ (4,050 lb/yd³).
+For an isolated bag-count check use the concrete bag calculator.

 Reinforcement per ACI 318-19